LukasVN/LVN-Gameplay-Programming-Showcase/01_ThirdPersonMovement_BaseMobility/readme.md

   <img src="https://github.com/user-attachments/assets/a636ccfc-e654-406a-90d1-e23151ee5758" width="600px" />
 </p>

-This section focuses on a **3D third-person movement system** with the following features:
+<h3>This section focuses on a 3D Third-Person Movement System with the following features:</h3>

 - Basic walking in all directions
 - Sprinting while moving forward or sideways (never backward)